This test removes a sample of cells from your liver by using a needle. It can diagnose liver cancer. The needle can be put into your liver:

 Are there any side-effects or risks?

 There is a risk of excessive bleeding, called haemorrhage.
+Some people may have a little abdominal pain or right shoulder pain after the biopsy.
 Your doctor will talk to you about possible side-effects.

 For more information